Ibn Sayyad was a 13 years old boy, who also claimed prophethood, just like Muhammad.

 Tafsir Tabari, under verse 5:27 (link):

 It was narrated from as-Suddi, in his narration from Abu Maalik and from Abu Saalih from Ibn ‘Abbaas, and from Murrah from Ibn Mas‘ood, and from some of the companions of the Prophet (blessings and peace of Allah be upon him): ...
-Habeel offered a fat lamb as offering, while Qabeel offered a sheaf of corn, but took out a big corn from it and ate it.
-Fire came down (from heaven) and consumed the offering of Habeel, but not that of Qaabeel [i.e., Haabeel’s offering was accepted and Qaabeel’s was not].
-Upon that Qabeel became angry and he said: "I will certainly kill you, and you will not be able to marry my sister.
+Habeel (Abel) offered a fat lamb as his offering, while Qabeel (Cain) presented a sheaf of corn but secretly took out and consumed a large portion of the corn.
+Subsequently, fire descended from the heavens and consumed Habeel's offering, while Qabeel's offering remained untouched and unaccepted.
+In response, Qabeel became enraged and threatened to kill Habeel, vowing that he would not allow him to marry his sister.

 Grade: Sahih (Albani)

-Thus, when Muhammad claimed prophethood, the Jews demanded he proves his prophethood through the same miracle of fire consuming his offering.
+Consequently, when Muhammad asserted his prophethood, the Jews requested him to provide proof through the manifestation of a miracle, specifically the fire consuming his offering.

 Quran 3:183: